featurevisor/featurevisor/docs/features.md

 ## Create a Feature

-Let's say we have built a new sidebar in our application's UI, and we wish to roll out gradually to our users.
+Let's say we have built a new sidebar in our application's UI, and we wish to roll it out gradually to our users.

 We can do that by creating a new feature called `sidebar`: